 Debt Consolidation Lenders for Bad Credit

 Getting a debt consolidation loan with bad credit is no easy task.
 Most debt consolidation lenders require at least a decent credit score of 620-640.
-There may be some lenders, such as Advant that are able to work with a 580 credit score.
+There may be some lenders, such as Advant, that can work with a 580 credit score.

 Know Your Options

-There are many other ways to get rid your debt.
-Home equity loans and cash out refinances are a way to get a loan using your homes equity as collateral.
+There are many other ways to get rid of your debt.
+Home equity loans and cash-out refinances are a way to get a loan using your home’s equity as collateral.
 Debt management and debt settlement programs are available to help reduce your debt or interest and provide a single payment.
 However, these programs come with high fees and will hurt your credit score in the process.

-A balance transfer is a good way to move high interest debts onto a low interest credit card.
-You may need to have at least an average credit score to get approved, which makes a balance transfer unavailable to those with low credit scores.
+A balance transfer is a good way to move high-interest debts onto a low-interest credit card.
+You may need to have at least an average credit score to get approved, making a balance transfer unavailable to those with low credit scores.